OnArrow/recite_word/Reader/Peppa Pig/Season 01/01/01 Muddy Puddles..md

 24. George wants to jump into the big puddle first.

-25. Stop, George.l must check if it's safe for you.
+25. Stop, George.
+I must check if it's safe for you.

 26. Good.
 It is safe for you.